Roosevelt Jazz Auditions for 2023-24 placements

 MORE INFO

-Please review the Overview of Program Requirements and note that incoming 9th grade students who play a BAND instrument, must register for Concert Band.
+Please review the Program Overview and note that incoming 9th grade students who play a BAND instrument, must register for Concert Band.

 Other options for band musicians are: